11 Sights in Brest, France (with Map and Images)

 Questel Fort is a redoubt in Brest.
 It is a fortified structure of the Vauban type.
 It forms a closed square, with the main entry point placed on the least exposed side.
 This large quadrangle, 100 meters wide, is located between Fort Keranroux and Fort Penfeld, and is also part of the same fortifications as Fort Montbarey.

-The Fourneau is a national center of street arts and public space, written in a national professional network made up of factory places, companies and festivals.
-It is an establishment of creation and artistic production in public space based on the commercial port of Brest, in France.
+Le Fourneau is a national centre for street arts and public space, part of a national professional network made up of factories, companies and festivals.
+It is an establishment for artistic creation and production in the public space based in the commercial port of Brest, France.

 La Consulaire is the name of a very large Algerian Barbary artillery piece which famously defended Algiers harbour.
 It was looted by the French during the Invasion of Algiers in 1830, on 5 July, and taken as a trophy to Brest, where it is still displayed.